-Participatory Demonstration of Sheep Fattening Supplemented with Different Improved Forage Species in Dabafayd Kebelle, Adadle Woreda, Shebelle Zone, Somali Regional State
+Participatory Demonstration of Fattening Sheep Supplemented with Improved Forage Species in Dabafayd Kebelle, Adadle Woreda, Shebelle Zone, Somali Regional State

 ABSTRACT

 This study was conducted in Addadle Woreda, Somali Regional State, Ethiopia, with the objective of participatory demonstration of sheep fattening using different improved forage-based supplementary feeding options for yearlings.
-Twenty-seven model agro-pastoralists, each with ten yearlings of Black Head Somali (BHS) and Local Ethiopian Somali Goats (LESG) (five from each species), were selected based on their prior experience in small ruminant fattening and willingness to participate.
+Twenty seven model agro-pastoralists, each with ten yearlings of Black Head Somali (BHS) and Local Ethiopian Somali Goats (LESG) (five from each species), were selected based on their prior experience in small ruminant fattening and willingness to participate.
 The participants were randomly assigned into two groups (BHS finishing and LESG finishing), each provided with a supplementary ration consisting of locally available ingredients (plus 1% common salt).
 Beneficiary agro-pastoralists, development agents, and livestock experts received training on improved fattening practices and feeding management as part of capacity building and awareness creation.
 Supplementary feed was introduced to the yearlings at 3 kg/head/day with gradual adaptation over fifteen days.
 Initial live body weights were recorded, and subsequent weight changes were monitored fortnightly over an eight-week (90-day) period.
 Data were analyzed using ANOVA and the GLM procedure of SAS (2002).
 Results revealed a significant (P < 0.05) increase in live body weights over the experimental period.
 The economic returns obtained from selling the finished BHS and LESG were markedly high, indicating strong profitability of the feeding options.
 Therefore, both supplementary feeding technologies are recommended for wider scaling to enhance small ruminant fattening and improve the livelihoods of agro-pastoralists in the region.

 Keywords: Participatory, Demonstration, BHS, LESG, Fattening, Technologies.